The road to hell is paved with good intentions: Origins

 The exact origin of this proverb is unknown, and several variations exist.
 The first full version of the phrase appeared in an 1811 English version of one of Johann Jacob Rambach's books "The road to hell is paved with good resolutions", a translation of his 1730 German text Der Weg zur Höllen sey mit lauter gutem Vorsatz gepflastert.
+In a 1741 sermon at Oxford University, John Wesley said “Hell is paved, saith one, with good intentions.”
 In a London newspaper in 1828 it was referred to as a Portuguese proverb.
 James Boswell's 1791 biography of Samuel Johnson quotes Johnson as saying to an acquaintance in 1775: "Sir, hell is paved with good intentions."

 The earliest known text resembling this phrase occurs in Virgil's Aeneid: "facilis descensus Averno" (the descent to hell is easy).
 A resemblance can be found in : "The way of sinners is paved with smooth stones, but at its end is the pit of Hades."
 Another resemblance also can be found in one Hadith that Muhammad said: "Paradise is surrounded by adversity, and Hellfire is surrounded by lusts."

 The proverb is often misattributed to Bernard of Clairvaux, who is claimed to have said: "L'enfer est plein de bonnes volontés ou désirs" (Hell is full of good intentions and wills), in a letter by Francis de Sales (c.
 1604).

-John Wesley referenced the proverb in his sermon titled "The Almost Christian" in 1741: Hell is paved', saith one, 'with good intentions.
 John Foxe quotes William Tyndale (1494–1536) as writing: "Beware of good intents."
 The second part of "Chapter 213" of Acts and Monuments cites "Fol.
 87" of "The Wicked Mammon".

 An earlier iteration "borrowed of" another language was "Hell is full of good meanings and wishes" and was published in 1670 in A Collection of English Proverbs collected by John Ray.
 It was also published in Henry G. Bohn's A Hand-book of Proverbs in 1855.

 Another alternative form is "Hell is full of good meanings, but heaven is full of good works".